nhutchison/PSIPro/README.md

 ## Version History

+    *  Version 1.3 - 21st April 2020
+         * Minor fix for timing in Imperial March.

-    *  Version 1.1.01 16th April 2020
+    *  Version 1.2 -  16th April 2020
 	 * Correct comment typos
 	 * Always on was actually only on for 17 min.
 Changed to +4 hrs.
 	 * Change Star Wars Intro

 	*  Version 1.1 - 13th April 2020
      * Fixed a bug in the Rebel pattern where it would blink the first time a timing command was given